kiewi16/travel-tracker/README.md

 # Wins
 - Allocated time at project kickoff to develop a solid understanding of the available data and create a plan to manipulate that data to extra the data points needed for project completion.
-- Increased confindence that I have the ability to navigate through challenges that arise during a project -`GET` and `POST` requests to a back-end API
+- Increased confindence that I have the ability to navigate through challenges that arise during a project
+- `GET` and `POST` requests to a back-end API
 - Thoughtful error handling that guides a user to complete all input fields needed to calculate trip cost and book a trip

 # Future Features